joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

     iris.target.shape
     #(150, 0)

 Let's split the data into train and test sets and one hot encode the target variable.
+Note that we are using the ``to_categorical`` function from the ``utils`` module of Keras.
+In general, it is always a good idea to use pre-processing functions and other utilities from the same library that you will be using for model development.

 .. code-block:: python3